-Recipe for Turkish Fries
+Recipe for Turkish Fries (Spicy Turkish Potatoes)

 I hope you give this Turkish fries recipe a try, and if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.

-- 2 medium Yukon Gold Potatoes
+- 2 medium Potatoes Yukon gold or Russet

 - 1 large sweet onion sliced